pzivich/zEpid/docs/Graphics.rst

 see `HERE <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4325676/>`_ and discussed further `HERE <https://academic.oup.com/aje/article/181/4/246/122265>`_

-For this example, we will borrow our results from our IPTW marginal structural model, discussed in the Causal page.
+For this example, we will borrow our results from our IPTW marginal structural model.
 We will used the fitted survival functions to obtain the risk estimates for our exposed and unexposed groups.
 These were generated from the ``lifelines`` Kaplan Meier curves (estimated via ``KaplanMeierFitter``).

 .. code:: python